anyaevostinar/anyaevostinar.github.io/classes/257-s25/prep-code-smells.md

 * (Optional) [Specific Code Smells](https://refactoring.guru/refactoring/smells) from Refactoring Guru

 ## Checks
 You don't need to memorize all these code smells, but you probably spotted a few that you are particularly likely cause.
-Make a list of the code smells from this chapter that you think are most important for you to remember.
+Submit a list of the code smells from this chapter that you think are most important for you to remember.